libgd/libgd/src/readme.txt

                             image files.
 Its purpose is solely to allow very fast loading of _parts_ of images If you are experiencing performance problems when
-                            loading large, fixed PNG images your program needs to produce its output images, you may wish to examine the functions
+                            loading large, fixed PNG or JPEG images your program needs to produce its output images, you may wish to examine the functions gdImageCreateFromGd2,
-                            gdImageCreateFromGd2,
                             gdImageCreateFromGd2Part and gdImageGd2,
                             which read and write .gd2 format images.